wazuh/wazuh-documentation/source/azure/monitoring services.rst

 Wazuh Rules
 ^^^^^^^^^^^

-As the records are in ``.json`` format, with this rules we can start generating alerts:
+As the records are in ``.json`` format, with this rule, already included in the integration, we can start generating alerts:

 .. code-block:: xml